No-go theorem for inflation in Ricci-inverse gravity: Stability analysis

 As a result, besides two trivial eigenvalues,

 there are five other non-trivial eigenvalues determined from the following equation,

 with

 Note that the approximations shown in Eq. \eqref{appro} for an anisotropic inflation have been used to define the above eigenvalue equation of $\mu$.
 Using the simple method in Ref. \cite{Do:2011zza}, we are able to conclude that Eq. \eqref{eigen-equation} always admits at least one positive root $\mu>0$ without solving it explicitly.
 Indeed, it is clear that $f(\mu=0)=a_0 <0$ and $f(\mu \gg 1) \sim a_5 \mu^5 >0$.
 Therefore, the curve $f(\mu)$ will cross the positive horizontal $\mu$-axis at least one time at $\mu=\mu_\ast$.
 And, this intersection point $\mu=\mu_\ast$, which is positive definite, is exactly a root to the equation, $f(\mu)=0$.
 This result indicates that the anisotropic fixed points with a small anisotropy ($|\Sigma|\ll 1$) turn out to be unstable against field perturbations, consistent with the Bianchi type I inflation found in the quadratic gravity \cite{barrow06} as well as the prediction of the cosmic no-hair conjecture.
+It should be noted that the instabilities, found in this section for both isotropic and anisotropic solutions, are purely classical and therefore could not be related to the Ostrogradsky ghost \cite{Woodard:2015zca}.
+Other classical instabilities of the Bianchi type I solutions of higher order gravity models, e.g., the Einsteinian cubic gravity \cite{Bueno:2016xff,Erices:2019mkd}, can been seen in Ref. \cite{Pookkillath:2020iqq}.